14 great events for your Madison-area weekend

 Pause to remember at the 9/11 Remembrance Ceremony, held at 11:30 a.m.
 Friday at the Madison College Truax Campus, 1701 Pearson St., with a talk presented by Dane County Sheriff Kalvin Barrett.

 Madison Ballet presents its latest works in “Power, Precision, Passion” outdoors at the SummerStage at Kettle Moraine State Forest in Delafield.
 Performances are at 7:30 p.m.
-Friday and Saturday; tickets are $22 plus $5 state park vehicle admission. madisonballet.org
+Friday and Saturday; tickets are $22 plus $5 state park vehicle admission; see madisonballet.org.

 Forward Theater Company presents the Wisconsin premiere of “The Wanderers,” a comedy/drama by Anna Ziegler, through Sept.
-25 at the Playhouse, Overture Center, 201 State.
-Performances are at 7:30 p.m.
+25 at the Playhouse, Overture Center, 201 State St. Performances are at 7:30 p.m.
 Wednesday-Saturday, 2 p.m.
 Sundays plus Sept.
 17 and 24.
-Tickets are $15-54, with a filmed version at $35; see forwardtheater.com
+Tickets are $15 to $54, with a filmed version at $35; see forwardtheater.com.

-Stop in next door at the Madison Museum of Contemporary Art, 227 State St., to see the new multimedia art installation "closeLISTENER(reverse, react, 'desire')" by Shawné Michaelain Holloway, opening Saturday in the Imprint Gallery.
-Museum hours are noon- 6 p.m.
-Thursday-Sunday; admission is free. mmoca.org
+Stop in at the Madison Museum of Contemporary Art, 227 State St., to see the new multimedia art installation “closeLISTENER(reverse, react, ‘desire’)” by Shawné Michaelain Holloway, opening Saturday in the Imprint Gallery.
+Museum hours are noon to 6 p.m.
+Thursday-Sunday; admission is free; see mmoca.org.

 Olbrich Gardens is glowing after dark with GLEAM: Art in a New Light, featuring illuminated sculptural art.
-September hours are from 7:30-10:30 p.m.
+September hours are from 7:30 to 10:30 p.m.
 Wednesday-Saturday; advance tickets only ($15) at olbrich.org.

-Friday night is fun night for families at Warner Park Community Recreation Center, 1625 Northport Drive, from 5:30-8 p.m., offering art projects, games, basketball, a movie and more for all ages.
-Admission is $5 per family. www.cityofmadison.com/parks/wpcrc/programs/familyfunnights.cfm
+Friday night is fun night for families at Warner Park Community Recreation Center, 1625 Northport Drive, from 5:30 to 8 p.m., offering art projects, games, basketball, a movie and more for all ages.
+Admission is $5 per family; see cityofmadison.com/parks/wpcrc/programs/familyfunnights.cfm.

 The Token Creek Chamber Music Festival celebrates the final weekend in its long-running, traditional summer format with performances at 4 p.m.
 Saturday and Sunday in the Festival Barn in DeForest.
 Tickets are $32 in person, $12 for students and $10 virtual.
 Find details at tokencreekfestival.org.

 Say “howdy, neighbor” at the Good Neighbor Gathering, sponsored by the Dudgeon-Monroe Neighborhood Association and six other neighborhood associations, from noon to 5 p.m.
 Sunday in Brittingham Park.
-The free-admission, alcohol-free event will offer kids’ activities, music, food carts and more. www.dmna.org/GNG2022
+The free-admission, alcohol-free event will offer kids’ activities, music, food carts and more, dmna.org/GNG2022.

 Heritage Fest is back from noon to 5 p.m.
-Sunday at Schumacher Farm Park, 5682 Hwy 19, Waunakee, with hands-on farm activities for all ages, cooking and craft demonstrations, bluegrass music and more.
-Admission is $10; $5 ages 5-15. schumacherfarmpark.org
+Sunday at Schumacher Farm Park, 5682 Highway 19, Waunakee, with hands-on farm activities for all ages, cooking and craft demonstrations, bluegrass music and more.
+Admission is $10; $5 ages 5 to 15, schumacherfarmpark.org.

-And through September, kids age 12 and under get in free at Old World Wisconsin, located in Eagle.
+And through September, kids age 12 and younger get in free at Old World Wisconsin, in Eagle.
 Visitors can step into the 1800s in this vast, open-air museum and state historic site open weekends from 10 a.m. to 4 p.m.
-Fall admission is $15.99 for ages 12+; $13.99 seniors 65+. oldworldwisconsin.wisconsinhistory.org
+Fall admission is $15.99 for ages 13 to 64, $13.99 seniors 65 and older, oldworldwisconsin.wisconsinhistory.org.